Overstable vs Understable

 Understable

 Understable Flight GraphNow let’s consider the term ‘understable’.
-We consider a disc as being understable if it has a tendency to turn a significant amount right out of the hand.
+We consider a disc as being understable if it has a tendency drift to the right a significant amount immediately out of the hand.
 A disc that is very understable typically doesn’t have very much fade at the end.
 An understable disc is great for newer players who lack the arm speed to throw more overstable discs, since they can’t generate enough speed for the overstable discs to fly right.
 If the necessary speed can’t be achieved, nearly every disc becomes overstable to a beginner.
 Check out this list for the top understable disc golf discs.

 One of the ways the manufacturers can offer more molds to beginners is to offer overstable molds in lighter weights.
-Due to the disc having less mass, newer players can ‘cheat’ the system and still throw molds that would be too overstable in heavier weights.
+Due to the disc having less mass, newer players can use lighter discs as a cheat code, and still throw molds that would be too overstable in heavier weights.

 Stable

 Now let’s talk about the term that has a little more flexible definition: ‘stable’.
-When I hear people calling a disc ‘stable’, they typically mean that the disc doesn’t have a lot of turn, nor does it fade hard.
+When people call a disc ‘stable’, they typically mean that the disc doesn’t have a lot of turn, nor does it fade hard.
 When I hear it in reference to another disc, it can either mean more overstable or more understable, depending on the situation.
 If you say that you are throwing a Slab (12, 3, 0, 4), but want something a little more stable, you are saying that you want a disc that is not so overstable.

 If you are throwing a Kon Tiki (4, 5, -3, 0) and say you want something a little more stable, you mean that you want something that is less understable.
 Basically, in both examples you are saying that you want something that flies a little less extreme and a little closer to a neutral flight.

-These are the top rated “stable flying drivers.”
+These are the top rated stable flying drivers.

 Flight Numbers